Joghur/Batcher/README.md

-Batch_rename_date - Bulk renaming files using filecreation date.
+Batcher - Bulk renaming files using EXIF data.

 v1.08
  -Using EXIF data instead of date as date source.